 Drama teachers' primary duties are to produce plays, nurture the arts in schools and teach acting and set design skills to a variety of students.
 Learn about what you'll need in order to become a drama teacher and get information on degree options, coursework and licensure.
-Schools offering Teaching & Learning degrees can also be found in these popular choices.

 How Can I Become a Drama Teacher?